daverosoff/PreTeXtual/README.md

 * Recursive search through included files for labels is not yet implemented.
   This will only work for xref completion, not Go To Symbol.
 * Nothing has been tested on OS X or Linux.
+* When adding attributes other than ref to an xref element, errors are thrown.